benpollarduk/SSHammerhead/README.md

 <div align="center">

-# Trouble aboard the SS Hammerhead
+# Trouble Aboard the SS Hammerhead
 A text adventure written using NetAF.
 Can be executed on the Console and in the browser.

 [![main-ci](https://github.com/benpollarduk/ss-hammerhead/actions/workflows/main-ci.yml/badge.svg)](https://github.com/benpollarduk/ss-hammerhead/actions/workflows/main-ci.yml)